 Bey IV, 22; Yusuf Bey V, 21; Halfin, 21; and Richard Lewis, 23, are accused of using a fake police cruiser to kidnap and torture two women on May 18, 2007, in hopes of finding money they believed the women had.

-One of Bey IV's half brothers, Joshua Bey, now 20, was also charged in the crime
+One of Bey IV's half brothers, Joshua Bey, now 20, was also charged in the crime but took a plea deal earlier this year in exchange for his testimony against the group.

 In the course of the police investigation into the case, Oakland officers devised a plan to place Bey IV, Halfin and Joshua Bey in the same room in hopes of eavesdropping on their conversation.